phil-opp/blog_os/blog/content/posts/07-remap-the-kernel/index.md

 ## Recap: The Paging Module
 This post builds upon the post about [page tables][previous post], so let's start by quickly recapitulating what we've done there.

 We created a `memory::paging` module, which reads and modifies the hierarchical page table through recursive mapping.
-The owner of the active P4 table and thus all subtables is an `ActivePageTable`[^fn-apt-renamed] struct, which must be instantiated only once.
+The owner of the active P4 table and thus all subtables is an `ActivePageTable` struct, which must be instantiated only once.

-[^fn-apt-renamed]: It was renamed in [#88](https://github.com/phil-opp/blog_os/pull/88).
-The previous name was `RecursivePageTable`.

 The `ActivePageTable` struct provides the following interface: